rounded corner photo collage of First Light images on a slant

 The anniversary edition of First Light will feature all the classic elements of this beloved event… plus a few fun new twists!

-• Wander through candlelit paths and historic buildings
+• Wander through candlelit paths and historic buildings at Sainte-Marie, and explore the illuminated grounds and church at Martyrs’ Shrine

 • See historical demonstrations including blacksmithing and candlemaking